priyansh38-uni/Shopping-Trends/README.md

 - Focus marketing efforts on high-spending and promo-using customers.
 - Build more advanced models to increase prediction performance.

+## Findings
+-The feature importance chart shows that "Promo Code Used" is the most influential factor in the Decision Tree model, significantly impacting predictions.
+Other key features include "Purchase Amount (USD)," "Location," and "Item Purchased," which also contribute notably.
+Less important features, such as "Subscription Status" and "Discount Applied," have minimal influence on the model's decisions.
+This suggests that promotional activity and purchasing behavior play a crucial role in classification outcomes.

 ## 👤 Author
 **Priyansh Parmar**
 M.S. in Data Science – Pace University